-- Additional mediums for distributing travel conditions to travelers en-route, e.g., via cell-phones or PDAs. - Ability to effectively communicate diversion routes to travelers who may be unaccustomed to alternate routes, e.g., use dynamic trailblazing signage. - Proven systems for predicting operating conditions in order to make operational decisions. - Ability to measure mode change when put into affect as traffic management tool - Increased sharing of video - Increased sharing of travel conditions along all networks, so that information about problems on one network can be relayed to travelers who seek to transfer from another network - Access to real-time information about incidents, including what agencies and/or resources are at the incident scene - Ability to effectively relay travel time and/or delay information for all modes to travelers en-route so that travel decisions can be made - Need for real-time volume data on all modes, not just flow data - Integration of existing bus location data (for flow information) to freeway systems - Public outreach and education to traveling public who's unaccustomed to use of alternate modes of travel, e.g., education program to explain use of park-n-ride lots and transit fare payment options.
+- Additional mediums for distributing travel conditions to travelers en-route, e.g., via cell-phones or PDAs (511 System) - Proven systems for predicting operating conditions in order to make operational decisions (Decision Support System). - Ability to measure mode change when put into affect as traffic management tool - Increased sharing of travel conditions along all networks (511 System, Dallas SmartNET subsystem) - Access to real-time information about incidents, including what agencies and/or resources are at the incident scene (Dallas SmartNET subsystem) - Ability to effectively relay travel time and/or delay information for all modes to travelers en-route so that travel decisions can be made (511 System) - Integration of existing bus location data (Dallas SmartNET subsystem) - Public outreach and education to traveling public who's unaccustomed to use of alternate modes of travel, e.g., education program to explain use of park-n-ride lots and transit fare payment options.
+(ICM Marketing)

-Institutional / Coordination Needs
+Institutional / Coordination Needs addressed by the Demonstration Project